Feedback

 }

-Let's assume that the journalist is using the opt-in system, i.e., they select some tags.
-Namely, they:
+Let's assume the journalist is using the opt-in setup, i.e., they manually select relevant tags.

-To provide this feedback, we can use the following call:
+To send this feedback, they use the following API call:

 - cURL